-General Subjects Year 11 and 12 Subject Recommended prior learning for Senior Subjects Accounting C in Year 10 any Mathematics Ancient History C in Year 10 Humanities and English Biology C in Year 10 Science Business C+ in Year 10 English and Humanities Chemistry B in Year 10 Science and B in Year 10 General Mathematics Dance C in Year 9 or 10 Dance or equivalent Design Nil Digital Solutions Nil Drama C in Year 9 or 10 Drama or C in Year 10 English Economics C in Year 10 Humanities and Mathematics English C in Year 10 English English & Literature Extension (Year 12) B+ in Unit 1 & 2 English German C in Year 10 German Geography C in Humanities or English Health C in English Japanese C in Year 10 Japanese Legal Studies C in Year 10 English and Humanities Literature C in Year 10 English or Year 10 Literature Mathematics - General C in Year 10 Mathematics Mathematical Methods B- in Year 10 Mathematics Mathematics - Specialist B in Year 10 Mathematics Modern History C in Year 10 Humanities and English Music C in Year 9 or 10 Music or equivalent Music Extension (Year 12) B in Unit 1 & 2 Music Physical Education C in English, HPE and Science.
+SUBJECT RECOMMENDED PRIOR LEARNING Accounting C in Year 10 any Mathematics Ancient History C in Year 10 Humanities or History/Geography or English Biology C in Year 10 Science Business C+ in Year 10 English or Business Chemistry B in Year 10 Science and Mathematics Dance C in Year 9 or 10 Dance or equivalent Design Nil Digital Solutions Nil Drama C in Year 9 or 10 Drama or C in Year 10 English Economics C in Year 10 Humanities or Mathematics English C in Year 10 English English & Literature Extension (Year 12 only) B+ in Unit 1 & 2 English Film, Television and New Media C in Year 9 or 10 Media Arts German C in Year 10 German Geography C in Humanities or History/Geography or English Health C in English Japanese C in Year 10 Japanese Legal Studies C in Year 10 English or Accounting/Legal Studies Literature C in Year 10 English or Year 10 Literature General Mathematics C in Year 10 General Mathematics Mathematical Methods B in Year 10 Mathematical Methods Specialist Mathematics B in Year 10 Mathematical Methods Modern History C in Year 10 Humanities or History/Geography or English Music C in Year 9 or 10 Music or equivalent

+SUBJECT RECOMMENDED PRIOR LEARNING

+Music Extension (Year 12 only) B in Unit 1 & 2 Music

+Physical Education C in English, HPE and Science.
 Ability to swim is essential.

-Physics B in Year 10 Science and Mathematical Methods.
-Mathematics Methods must be studied concurrently.
-Psychology B in Year 10 Science and B in Year 10 General Mathematics Study of Religion C in English Visual Art C in Year 9 or 10 Visual Art
+Physics B in Year 10 Science and Mathematics

+Psychology B in Year 10 Science and Mathematics

+Study of Religion C in English

+Visual Art C in Year 9 or 10 Visual Art